Cancel anytime

 History and Background

-Federal Agricultural Mortgage Corporation (Farmer Mac) was established in 1987 as a government-sponsored enterprise (GSE) to provide a secondary market for agricultural real estate and rural infrastructure loans.
-Its mission is to increase the availability and affordability of credit to American agriculture.
+Federal Agricultural Mortgage Corporation, also known as Farmer Mac, was established in 1987 to provide a secondary market for agricultural real estate and rural infrastructure loans.
+It has evolved to offer a range of financial solutions to agricultural lenders.

 Core Business Areas